YangPiCui/ErgonomicVerticalKeyboard/Versions/README.md

 * Thicken top plate
 * Adjust Thumbgrip to better fit the palm
 * Move enter key closer to space key
-Thicken screw mounting holes
+* Thicken screw mounting holes
-Front plate thicken, not extrude
+* Front plate thicken, not extrude
+* Adjust the angle and height of the hand rests
+* Enlarge the back of the hand rests
-Print with a better 3D printer
+* Print with a better 3D printer
-Round sharp edges on the thumb grip
 Add QWERTY keymap
-search for standard keycaps
-Adjust the angle of the thumb rest
-Enlarge the back of the thumb rest

 ## [EVK_v1.4](EVK_v1.4)
 * Increase row separation